 Across from the IT Help desk, the Atomic Object Technology Showcase gives students a hands-on chance to learn and play with the latest technologies.

 With both Windows and Macintosh computers throughout the building, students have the research tools they need at their fingertips.

 Students can connect laptops or mobile devices to large digital displays in group study rooms and throughout collaborative areas.

 With wireless printing, students can retrieve their documents from any printer in the library, or create working prototypes, architectural models, and other three dimensional objects using 3-D printers.

 Mary Idema Pew Library Collections

 In designing the Mary Idema Pew Library, we took into account the need for browsable materials with a desire for study and collaboration space.
 Books in the humanities, as well as current and high use books in the sciences and social sciences, are housed on the second, third, and fourth floors, while the rest of the library's print collections are housed in compact storage ready for instant access.

 The library’s open stacks can hold 150,000 books, allowing for browsing and serendipitous discovery.
 The books are surrounded by window seats, carrels, and cozy chairs to encourage students to linger.

-The rest of the collection is housed in an Automatic Storage and Retrieval System that can hold up to 600,000 books, while taking up a fraction of the space conventional shelving would require.
+The rest of the collection is housed in an Automated Storage and Retrieval System that can hold up to 600,000 books, while taking up a fraction of the space conventional shelving would require.
 Books may be requested on the library’s website and delivered to patrons in minutes at the service desk.
-(And you can watch from home.)

 The Mary Idema Pew Library Learning and Information Commons was planned to be the intellectual heart of the Allendale campus.
 The road to the new building began with a vision, and over years and the generosity of over 1,400 donors, was transformed into a reality.